iroma/fhirbase/README.md

   );
 ```

-### Primitive data types attributes
+### Primitive data type attributes

-Here is mapping table for primitive types from FHIR to postgresql:
+Here is a mapping table for primitive types from FHIR to postgresql:

 ```sql